effekt-lang/effekt-website/_examples/choreo.md

 which works on a single process, but not when they are distributed (and thus changes semantics).

 ## The Choreo Library
 Enough discussion, here now the implementation.
+If you just want to run it, scroll to the bottom of this page and hit `run`.

 First, we define what it means for a value to be located on a machine:
 ```effekt:prelude:hide
 import io
 ```